-- (j) An ability to use and apply current technical concepts and practices in the core information technologies.
-[IT] - (k) An ability to identify and analyze user needs and take them into account in the selection, creation, evaluation and administration of computer-based systems.
-[IT] - (l) An ability to effectively integrate IT-based solutions into the user environment.
+- (j) An ability to use and apply current technical concepts and practices in the core information technologies of human computer interaction, information management, programming, networking, and web systems and technologies.
+[IT] (k) An ability to identify and analyze user needs and take them into account in the selection, creation, evaluation and administration of computer-based systems. - (l) An ability to effectively integrate IT-based solutions into the user environment.
 [IT] - (m) An understanding of best practices and standards and their application.
-[IT]

-(n) An ability to assist in the creation of an effective project plan.
+[IT] - (n) An ability to assist in the creation of an effective project plan.
 [IT]